Convert RTF to Textile

 Note: Requires Windows 10 or higher.

-Output Textile file (documentation.textile):
+Output Textile file (user_guide.textile):

 h1.
 User Guide